Model Context Protocol

 Entity LookupTool

-Look up resolved entities by name, type, or resolution confidence.
+Look up resolved entities by name or minimum confidence threshold.
 Returns relationship metadata and ownership context.

 Example usage